Soldann/MORB_SLAM/README.md

-This fork of ORB_SLAM3 converts it into a CMake package that can be imported into other projects.
+This fork of MORB_SLAM converts it into a CMake package that can be imported into other projects.
 Run `build.sh` to install.

 In your other projects, import using:
 ```